 - People do see darkness in your work.
 You make a reference to early Renaissance images of Christ.
 You also make a reference to redemption.
 How strong is the connection between your childhood experiences in Sarajevo and the themes in your work?

-- Are these themes of darkness and loneliness in contrast with you personal life of hard work, discipline and physical training?
+- Are these themes of darkness and loneliness in contrast with your personal life of hard work, discipline and physical training?

 I live with full intensity but I am not very disciplined.
 I love my work so I work a lot, and I focus with a great intensity on what I do at the time.
 However, this comes naturally, and there is not much discipline required.
 I’m terribly messy, and I often forget to eat or sleep, so I’m not very organized in other ways.
 As to the physical training, I run and practice martial arts.
 Running for me is a meditation, and a spiritual experience.
 But this has not always been the case.
-When I was young and not very happy, I ‘abused’ running almost in the same way an addict would use drugs, damaging my health on several occasions.
+When I was young and not very happy, I ‘abused’ running almost in the same way an addict would use drugs.

 Martial arts are introspective as well as expressive - which is why it falls in the category of ‘arts‘rather than sports.
 It feels natural to me as it is a high intensity activity, where one has to be fully focused and very precise, have perfect coordination of timing and movement, and where little mistakes are punished.
 It requires strong mind and endurance, as well as a good tolerance of pain, and a good combination of control and instinct.
 The ideal mental state in martial arts is the one with full focus, where thought, intuition and action are one.
 It is simple and direct.
 When I paint, I have a similar attitude: I try to paint with complete focus on bringing the image to life.
 Even though the images may be complex, there is no unnecessary embellishment or decoration; I try to make each move carry as much power and weight as I can.